cheddatech/CheddaBoards-Unity/README.md

 cb.LoginAnonymous("PlayerName");
 ```

+> **Nickname rules (server-enforced):** 3–16 characters, letters, numbers, and
+> underscores.
+Anything else is rejected on nickname changes; names supplied at
+> login are sanitized server-side.
+If a name is already taken, the server
+> assigns a suffixed variant (e.g. `Player_1`).

 ### Social Login (Google / Apple / Internet Identity)

 Uses the Device Code Auth flow (RFC 8628) — works on every platform including consoles, VR, and native builds.
 No browser pop-ups needed in-game.